 If he’s alone and you still have feelings for him, Dr. Lieberman suggests keeping the conversation casual and friendly.
 Talk about school and your holiday plans.
 You want to engage in small talk without pressing for a deeper connection.
 “Act friendly but not like you’ve been stalking him,” Lieberman says.

 Keep the tone light and watch his body language.
 Smith suggests paying attention to how much space he keeps between you and him.
 Does he lean into you or back away?
 Does he casually touch your arm or hold himself at a distance?
 “These clues will tell you if he wants to get to know you again or forget you altogether,” she says.
 If it looks like he wants to run, shorten the conversation, say your goodbyes and return to your shopping.

 You should also keep in mind that your ex-boyfriend likely feels the same awkwardness and nervousness that you’re feeling.

-“It’s just as awkward for guys as it is for girls,” says Sean, a senior at the University of Pittsburgh and one of our Real Live College Guys.
+“It’s just as awkward for guys as it is for girls,” says Sean from the University of Pittsburgh and one of our former Real Live College Guys.
 “Don’t flat-out ignore your ex.
 Acknowledge each other and don’t be afraid to talk.
 If he ignores you or doesn’t want to talk to you, remember that it’s really too bad for him.”